Ulrika Eleonora of Sweden

-Ulrika Eleonora or Ulrica Eleanor (23 January 1688 – 24 November 1741), known as Ulrika Eleonora the Younger, was Queen of Sweden, reigning in her own right from 5 December 1718 until her abdication on 29 February 1720 in favour of her husband King Frederick, and then as his consort until her death.
+Ulrika Eleonora or Ulrica Eleanor (23 January 1688 – 24 November 1741), also known as Ulrika Eleonora the Younger, was Queen of Sweden from 5 December 1718 until her abdication on 29 February 1720 in favour of Frederick, her husband.
+Upon his accession, as King Frederick I, she served as his queen consort until her death on 24 November 1741.

-She was the youngest child of King Charles XI and Ulrika Eleonora of Denmark and named after her mother.
-After the death of her brother King Charles XII in 1718, she claimed the throne.
-Her deceased older sister, Hedvig Sophia, had left a son, Charles Frederick of Holstein-Gottorp, who had the better claim by primogeniture.
-Ulrika Eleonora asserted that she was the closest surviving relative of the late king (the idea of proximity of blood) and cited the precedent of Queen Christina.
-She was recognized as successor by the Riksdag after she had agreed to renounce the powers of absolute monarchy established by her father.
-She abdicated in 1720 in favor of her husband, Landgrave Frederick I of Hesse-Kassel.
+Ulrika Eleonora was the youngest child of Sweden's King Charles XI and his wife, Ulrika Eleonora of Denmark.
+She was named after her mother, who became known as Ulrika Eleonora the Elder.
+In 1715, the younger Ulrika married Frederick of Hesse-Kassel.
+After the death of her brother Charles XII in 1718, she claimed the Swedish throne.
+By primogeniture, Charles Frederick of Holstein-Gottorp, son of Hedvig Sophia, her deceased elder sister, had the better claim; but citing the precedent of Queen Christina, Ulrika Eleonora asserted that, by proximity of blood, she was the closest surviving relative of the late king.
+After agreeing to renounce the powers of absolute monarchy established by her father, she was recognized as successor by the Riksdag.
+She abdicated on 29 February 1720.